A Substack Writer's Social Media Experiment

 I want you to learn as well

-My experiment is to post every day for the next two weeks.
-Some videos will be thoughtful and take a bit more scripting such as the salmon one above, some will be quick and easy (like day 1s post below).
+But my experiment now is to do things differently and post every day for the next two weeks.
+Some videos will be thoughtful and take a bit more scripting such as the salmon one above, some will be quick and easy (like day 1’s post below).

-I want to see what kind of audience I can build in that time, only using a little dedication and commitment that I can then build on in the future.
+I want to see what kind of audience I can build in that time, only using a little dedication and commitment that I can hopefully build on in the future.

 Day 1